Eggless Apple Cinnamon Rolls

 • While the dough is resting in the warm oven, begin working on the apple filling.

 • Heat a large skillet or saucepan over medium-high heat.
 Add butter and stir until melted.
-Add the apples, sugar, apple pie spice, and salt and cook until the apples are tender and lightly caramelized, about 4 – 5 minutes.
-Remove the skillet from heat.
+Add the apples, sugar, apple pie spice, and salt, and cook until the apples are tender and lightly caramelized, about 4 – 5 minutes.
+Remove the skillet from the heat.

 • Pour the apples into a strainer set over a large bowl to remove the excess liquid.
 Set aside.